What is a Partner-Sourced Deal in Channel Sales?

 2. Context/Background

 Historically, vendors relied heavily on direct sales teams to generate leads and close deals.
-However, as markets became more complex and specialized, the limitations of this approach became apparent.
+However, as markets became more complex and specialized, the limitations of this approach grew apparent.
 Partners, with their deep understanding of specific industries, local markets, and customer pain points, emerged as critical extensions of the vendor's sales force.
-The concept of a Partner-Sourced Deal gained prominence as a way to formally recognize and incentivize partners for their independent sales generation efforts.
+The concept of a Partner-Sourced Deal subsequently gained prominence as a way to formally recognize and incentivize partners for their independent sales generation efforts.

-In today's competitive landscape, where customer acquisition costs are rising, Partner-Sourced Deals are more important than ever.
-They allow vendors to scale their sales operations without proportionally increasing internal headcount, leading to more efficient growth.
+In today's competitive landscape, where customer acquisition costs are rising, Partner-Sourced Deals have become more important than ever.
+They allow vendors to scale sales operations without proportionally increasing internal headcount, leading to more efficient growth.
 For example, an IT consulting firm specializing in healthcare might identify a hospital needing a new patient management system and introduce them to a software vendor.
-This leverages the consultant's existing trust and industry expertise, which the vendor might not possess directly.
+This uses the consultant's existing trust and industry expertise, which the vendor might not possess directly.
 Similarly, a manufacturing equipment distributor with established relationships in the automotive sector can bring a new factory automation opportunity to an equipment manufacturer, opening doors that would otherwise remain closed.

 3. Core Principles